Fantasy football: Jones, Roethlisberger, Wilson among best Week 12 adds

 WIDE RECEIVER

-Marquez Valdes-Scantling of the Green Bay Packers and Cedric Wilson of the Dallas Cowboys are my top wide receivers to target on this week's waiver wire.
+Marquez Valdes-Scantling of the Green Bay Packers and Cedrick Wilson of the Dallas Cowboys are my top wide receivers to target on this week's waiver wire.

 Valdes-Scantling torched the Minnesota Vikings for 123 yard sand a score in Week 11 and is a boom-or-bust play, but I like his chances in Week 12.
 The Packers face the Los Angeles Rams, who should concentrate most of their defensive attention on top wide receiver Davante Adams.